jina-ai/finetuner/docs/get-started/onnx/index.md

 We can now export the model to the ONNX format, using the `to_onnx` method provided by finetuner.
 The `onnx` package is required to use this functionality.
 Also, if you are using TensorFlow or PaddlePaddle you will need to install additional packages for the ONNX conversion.
-Specifically you will need [tf2onnx](https://github.com/onnx/tensorflow-onnx) for TensorFlow and [paddle2onnx](https://github.com/PaddlePaddle/Paddle2ONNX) for PaddlePaddle.
+Specifically you will need:
+[tf2onnx](https://github.com/onnx/tensorflow-onnx) for TensorFlow and [paddle2onnx](https://github.com/PaddlePaddle/Paddle2ONNX) for PaddlePaddle.